…by Jonas E. Alexis

 Quoted in David Smith, “Bannon, Kushner and Priebus: rivals for power at the heart of Trump’s team,” Guardian, November 19, 2016.

 David Smith, “Bannon and Kushner locked in White House ‘power struggle,’” Guardian, April 8, 2017.

 Alex Isenstadt and Andrew Restuccia, “Civil war rages throughout Trump administration,” Politico, April 6, 2017.

 For a historical study on this, see E. Michael Jones, Barren Metal: A History of Capitalism as the Conflict Between Labor and Usury (South Bend: Fidelity Press, 2014), 1169-1200.

 For a recent report on Trump’s “consistent inconsistencies,” see “’Broken by US power machine’: Trump’s 100 days prove his maverick image was fake,” Russia Today, April 29, 2017.

-Posted by Jonas E. Alexis on April 30, 2017, With 7456 Reads Filed under Government & Politics.
+Posted by Jonas E. Alexis on April 30, 2017, With 7524 Reads Filed under Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.